gagvirus/an-archer-game/roadmap.md

 - Floating numbers for "Damage Inflicted" and "Damage Received"
 - Add "Critical Hit" logic - critical chance + critical damage (multiplier)
 - Fix arrow logic - currently there is a bug when multiple arrows are shot, the enemy is already defeated but after the arrow arrives at destination, XP is awarded again
+- Fix portal logic - can somehow use portal multiple times by spamming enter key
 - Sound effects
   - Shoot arrow (~2 samples)
   - Enemy hit (~2 samples)